dr-joe-wirth/phantasm/docker_build_files/README.md

   * Although you can set `NUM_PROCESSORS` to any positive integer value, PHANTASM will ultimately be limited by the number of processors allocated to Docker.
   * `MAX_LEAVES` can be any positive integer, but very small values (<20) are not recommended.
 Keep in mind that run-times and RAM scale _exponentially_ with the number of leaves.
   * If the runtime of your phylogenetic tree is a concern, then setting `REDUCE_NUM_CORE_GENES` may be useful.
 It omits any core genes where one or more taxa has >5% gaps in its alignment.
-  * Changing `BOOTSTRAP_FINAL_TREE` to `True` will likely increase the run time from a few hours to several days.
-This is due to the long run times of IQTree as compared to FastTree.
+  * Changing `BOOTSTRAP_FINAL_TREE` to `True` will increase the run time.
+This is due to the longer run times of IQTree as compared to FastTree.
   * `NUM_BOOTSTRAPS` is only relevant if `BOOTSTRAP_FINAL_TREE` is set to `True`.

 ## 2.3.
 Excluding specific taxa from phylogenomic analyses (optional)
 It is possible to exclude specific taxa from the refined phylogeny.
 To do so, create a file named `excludedTaxids.txt` containing exactly one NCBI Taxonomy id per line in the directory where you call PHANTASM.
 The excluded ids can represent any taxonomic rank (eg. species, genus, family, etc.).
-This option is only relevant is using option 1 or option 2 (see below).
-This file should be in the same directory in which PHANTASM is called (ie. `/mydata` in the example shown in section 2.1).
+This option is only relevant when using option 1 or option 2 (see below).
+This file should be in the same directory in which PHANTASM is called (ie. `/mydata` in the example shown in [section 2.1](#21-getting-help)).
 This feature is largely experimental and should be used with caution.

 # 3. Running PHANTASM
 There are three ways of running PHANTASM.
 As show in the table below, the best option to use largely depends on the answer to two questions: 1) do you know a suitable set of genomes? and 2) do you know a suitable phylogenetic marker(s) for your genome(s) of interest?